Katharine Burr Blodgett: Education

 Blodgett's early childhood was split between New York and Europe, and she wasn't enrolled in school until she was eight years old.
 After attending Rayson School in New York City, she entered Bryn Mawr College on a scholarship, where she was inspired by two professors in particular: mathematician Charlotte Angas Scott and physicist James Barnes.

-In 1917, Irving Langmuir, a former colleague of her father and future Nobel Prize laureate, took Katharine on a tour of General Electric (GE)'s research laboratories.
+In 1917, Irving Langmuir, a former colleague of her father and future Nobel laureate, took Katharine on a tour of General Electric (GE)'s research laboratories.
 He offered her a research position at GE if she first completed higher education, so she enrolled in a master's degree program at the University of Chicago after receiving her bachelor's degree.

-At the University of Chicago she studied gas adsorption with Harvey B. Lemon, researching the chemical structure of gas masks.
+At the University of Chicago she studied gas adsorption with Harvey B. Lemon, researching the chemical structure of charcoals used in gas masks.
 She graduated in 1918 and took a research scientist position working with Langmuir.
 After six years at the company, Blodgett decided to pursue a doctoral degree with hopes of advancing further within GE.
-Langmuir arranged for her to study physics at Cambridge University, at the Cavendish Laboratory persuading somewhat reluctant administrators to offer one of their few positions to a woman.
+Langmuir arranged for her to study physics at the Cavendish Laboratory of Cambridge University, persuading somewhat reluctant administrators to offer one of their few positions to a woman.
 She was enrolled at Newnham College, matriculating in 1924.
 She studied with Sir Ernest Rutherford and in 1926 became the first woman to receive a PhD in physics from Cambridge University.

 Work at General Electric

-Blodgett was hired by General Electric as a research scientist in 1918 after receiving a master's degree from the University of Chicago.
+Blodgett was hired by the General Electric company as a research scientist in 1918 after receiving a master's degree from the University of Chicago.
 She was the first woman to work as a scientist for General Electric Laboratory in Schenectady, NY.
 She often worked with Irving Langmuir, who had pioneered a technique for creating single-molecule thin films on the surface of water.
 Blodgett and Langmuir explored the application of similar techniques to lipids, polymers, and proteins, creating monomolecular coatings designed to cover surfaces of water, metal, or glass.
 These special coatings were oily and could be deposited in layers only a few nanometers thick.

-In 1935, Blodgett extended Langmuir's work by devising a method to spread monomolecular coatings one at a time onto glass or metal.
-By repeatedly dipping a metal plate into water covered by a layer of oil, she was able to stack oil layers onto the plate with molecular precision.
+In 1935, Blodgett extended Langmuir's work by devising a method to spread multiple layers of a monomolecular coating, one layer at a time, onto glass or metal.
+By repeatedly dipping a metal plate into water covered by a layer of a long-chain fatty acid, she was able to stack layers onto the plate with molecular precision.
 The apparatus which she used and refined is known as the Langmuir–Blodgett trough.